Elaine Marley: Appearances

 Elaine's role is significantly reduced for the sequel Monkey Island 2: LeChuck's Revenge, though the majority of the story is conveyed by Guybrush to Elaine in the form of a flashback.
 Between the games, the two have broken off their relationship and Elaine has moved to her governor's mansion on Booty Island.
-When Guybrush appears at the mansion, she presumes he has come to apologize; instead he is looking for a map that belonged to Elaine's grandfather Horatio Torquemeda Marley (Herman Toothrot), which leads to fabled treasure Big Whoop.
+When Guybrush appears at the mansion, she presumes he has come to apologize; instead he is looking for a map that belonged to Elaine's grandfather.
 After discovering Guybrush's intentions, Elaine is infuriated and refuses to speak to him.
-Guybrush eventually becomes trapped at the site of Big Whoop, with Elaine arriving to rescue him.
-Guybrush falls into a chasm, where he is confronted by LeChuck, recently resurrected as a zombie.
-As the game ends with Guybrush thinking he is a child in a theme park, Elaine is seen worrying that LeChuck has placed a curse on Guybrush.